What role does self-preservation play in our life, career, and relationships?

 After a while, you find yourself physically tired, mentally drained, and emotionally frazzled.

 You hit rock bottom, and there is no quick fix.

 But protecting yourself from harm and preventing self-destruction is essential to your drive for success.

 So, you must build and execute a personal self-preservation plan to aid in combating anything that comes against you in your quest to achieve.

-And when you set out to create and implement such an agenda, 4 important factors should be included.
+When you set out to create and implement such an agenda, include these important factors.

 Key Factors for Self-Preservation